fernandomiron/projet-integration-2020/README.md

 ## Prerequisites

-This documentation has been provided by: https://www.digitalocean.com/community/tutorials/how-to-use-mysql-or-mariadb-with-your-django-application-on-ubuntu-14-04
+This documentation has been provided by DigitalOcean before being readapted: https://www.digitalocean.com/community/tutorials/how-to-use-mysql-or-mariadb-with-your-django-application-on-ubuntu-14-04

 Our first step will be install all of the pieces that we need from the repositories.
 We will install `pip3`, the Python package manager, in order to install and manage our Python components.
 We will also install the database software and the associated libraries required to interact with them.